St Mary Magdalene's Church, Albrighton: The Pitchford Tomb

 The Pitchford Tomb is said to date from the 14th century.
 Originally, it was discovered beneath the south aisle in 1853, and was moved into the churchyard, only to be moved again, in 1921, back into the church.
 The tomb is so called because the Pitchford family shield is located on its side; the shields of other families who played a part in the maintenance of the church are also displayed on the tomb.

 Churchyard

 Churchyard cross

 A sandstone churchyard cross, the base of which dates from either the 14th or 15th century, is located within the churchyard.
 The shaft and head were repaired in the 20th century.
 The cross is grade II* listed.

 Chest tomb of Ann Gold

 The sandstone tomb of Ann Mary Gold, dating from 1805, and located within St Mary Magdalene's churchyard, is a grade II listed monument.

 War graves

-Four British service personnel are buried in the churchyard: two soldiers from World War I and a soldier and Home Guardsman of World War II.
+Four British service personnel have Commonwealth war graves in the churchyard: two soldiers from World War I and a soldier and Home Guardsman of World War II.